hi-18-K/TODO_Manageer/README.md

 ->we can further add functionality of budget planning etc with it also can add it with some chrome extensions for eg- for setting reminders!! :thinking:

-We have not yet deployed it but prepared both front-end and back-end! (running out of time but are working on the same and will be back with the same soon!)

 for running the system in your local environment follow the instructions:-
 1) clone the repository in your local environment.
 2) start command-line interface.